SEO & Content as Tools for Communication

 Review your site and viewer feedback for any user experience issues.

-Ensure that your site is always loading properly.
+Ensure that your site is always loading correctly.

 Use SEO-friendly headlines for your content.